quicwg/multipath/draft-ietf-quic-multipath.md

 the initial path.

 {{fig-example-path-close1}} illustrates an example of path closing.
-For the first path, the server's 1-RTT packets use DCID C1, which has a path identifier of 1; the client's 1-RTT packets use DCID S2, which has a path identifier of 2.
-For the second path, the server's 1-RTT packets use DCID C2, which has a path identifier of 2;
+For the first path, the server's 1-RTT packets use DCID C1, which has a path identifier of 2; the client's 1-RTT packets use DCID S2, which also has a path identifier of 2.
+For the second path, the server's 1-RTT packets use DCID C2, which has a path identifier of 4;
-the client's 1-RTT packets use DCID S3, which has a path identifier of 3.
+the client's 1-RTT packets use DCID S3, which also has a path identifier of 4.
 Note that the paths use different packet number spaces.
 In this case, the client is going to close the first path.
-It identifies the path by the Path Identifier of the DCID its peer uses for sending packets over that path, hence using the DCID with path identifier 1 (which relates to C1).
+It identifies the path by the Path Identifier of the DCID its peer uses for sending packets over that path, hence using the DCID with path identifier 2 (which relates to C1).
 Optionally, the server confirms the path closure by sending an PATH_ABANDON frame by indicating the path identifier the client uses to send over that path, which corresponds to the path identifier 2 (of S2).
 Both the client and